Skip to Main Content

 Mortgage statistics for Rhode Island

-Rhode Island is a tiny state, but there can be a big difference in what it takes to buy a home there depending on where you’re looking.
-In Woonsocket, the median home price was $410,000 in August, while homes in Newport had a median price tag of $710,000, according to ATTOM.
+Rhode Island is a small state, but there can be a big difference in what it takes to buy a home there depending on where you’re looking.
+In Woonsocket, for example, the median home sale price was $397,500 as of January 2025, while homes in Newport had a median price tag of $1.4 million, according to the Rhode Island Association of Realtors.
 As you begin your house-hunting journey, here are some stats to help inform your search:

 Mortgage options in Rhode Island